ayusmittal/SpringBoard-Projects/CapStone-Project-2/readme.md

 File descriptions

 train.csv contains the training and testing data, where each row corresponds to a policy holder, and the target columns signifies that a claim was filed.
 The data is splited to create the testing data.

+To get the the data, please extract the train-PS.7Z file ti get the train file in CSV format.